The-OpenROAD-Project/OpenLane/docs/source/hardening_macros.md

 ### Detailed Placement:

-The only value to consider here is the `CELL_PAD` which is usually selected for each (PDK,STD_CELL_LIBRARY) and should mostly be left as is.
+The only value to consider here is the `DPL_CELL_PADDING` which is usually selected for each (PDK,STD_CELL_LIBRARY) and should mostly be left as is.
 However, typically for the skywater libraries the value should be 4~6.

 You can read more about that [here][0].